sven-andersson-es/bcntips-client/README.md

 The admin interface for logged in admins uses Google Places API for a quick start filling out the location data and Google Links.
 Then the personal touch is added with a description and the fact that the tips is selected.

 ## Technologies
 Barcelonatips is built using React, Axios, Google Maps API and Google Places API.
+CSS has been developed using latest SASS.
 The backend is built in Node.js and uses MongoDB as a Database.
 The backend provides all the neccesary CRUD endpoints to make the Frontend application work.
 The backend also includes an image upload endpoint using Cloudinary image storage service.

 ## Development process
 The development has been undertaken as a single person project.
 The steps to finish the work are presented below.
 For the task management and planning of features in the application, GitHubs issues project tool has been used.